If you drive your car for business-related trips, you've got to be using the best mileage tracking app available for self-employed business owners.

-Could you save money on your tax bill simply by downloading the best mileage tracker app and putting it to use?
+Am I saying you can save money on your tax bill simply by downloading the best mileage tracker app and putting it to use?
 Yup, you bet I am!

 Please note that I am not a tax professional and this post is written based only on my own experiences.
 Please talk to a tax attorney or CPA and read the documentation on the IRS website to determine the right deductions for your business.